thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

  bac:	97ffff49 	bl	8d0 <_exit@plt>
 ```

-3. After having allocated a buffer from heap, the hooks'page is made readonly.
+3. After having allocated a buffer from heap, the hooks' page is made read-only.
 This buffer is then used to read from stdin, and the buffer is directly fed to printf.
-We have a format string !
+We have a format string!
 There is no limit on the number of calls to `printf` we can do, thus we may:

 * leak values in stack located below our frame: stack and code locations
 * modify values through the use of `%n` and its variants